 Specific tax arrangements are needed for a holding company to successfully operate.
 When dividends are received by the holding company, they must be free of withholding tax; if the holding entity wants to dispose of its shares in an operating private company, there should be an exemption on the capital gains tax and other local taxes; and when the overarching group that owns the holding company wishes to receive its dividends, it should be able to do so without being liable to capital gains tax or equivalent.

 Since 2009, the UK government has made provisions in the laws around tax that foster a profitable environment for holding companies.
 Most dividends, in an ordinary commercial context, received by a limited company in the UK are free from withholding tax.
 Additionally, where share disposals take place, the UK has made these disposals free of capital gains tax, providing that some specific requirements are met.

 These two changes, in addition to further amendments to tax laws that include major reform of the rules around the taxing of profits made by overseas-controlled companies, have made the UK a very attractive place for holding companies.

-Coddan Formations Agency provides UK holding company registration and subsidiary company formation packages for those businesses who would like to register a holding company in the United Kingdom.
+Coddan provides holding enterprise registration and subsidiary entity formation packages for those businesses who would like to register a holding company in the United Kingdom.
 These packages include a range of services, from the appointment of nominee directors and a nominee company secretary, to assistance with opening a bank account.
 We are able to issue subscriber shares, provide a registered office address with associated facilities, and also accounting and bookkeeping, and VAT registration, as well as several other very useful services, such as preparation of business plans and assistance with raising finance.